masamitsu-murase/open_tortoise_svn_for_microsoft_edge/README.md

    ```
    > Add-AppxPackage OpenTortoiseSVN.appx
    ```
    Run this command as an administrator.
+   If `Add-AppxPackage` causes any error, you may have to enable *Developer Mode*.
+Please refer to [Microsoft page](https://docs.microsoft.com/en-US/windows/uwp/get-started/enable-your-device-for-development).
 5. You can find this extension in Edge.

 ## For Developers